 This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.
-In the main, encouragement and support should be seen as the basis for developing acceptable behaviour within the school.
+In the main, encouragement and support should be seen as the basis for developing positive behaviour within the school.
 Positive reinforcement of good behaviour is infinitely preferable to negative responses to bad.
 Negative reinforcement can, in fact, have the opposite effect from that which is intended and desired.
 It is an aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
-We are a caring community, whose values are built on mutual trust and respect for all.
+We are a caring, kind community, whose values are built on mutual trust and respect for all.
 The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

 We believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.
 To this end we encourage all members of the School to consider the feelings of others, accept personal responsibility for their actions, and treat all property with due care irrespective of its ownership.
-We do not accept behaviour, such as bullying, insensitivity, bad language, racism, Harmful Sexual Behaviour, homophobia, vandalism and theft, which undermines these aims.
+We do not accept behaviour, such as bullying, insensitivity, bad language, racism, harmful sexual behaviour, homophobia, vandalism and theft, which undermines these aims.
 This policy is a statement of good practice that covers all aspects of the school that contribute to the development and maintenance of good behaviour and a positive ethos.
 All members of the school are expected to help maintain a caring atmosphere, conducive to learning, with courtesy and mutual respect as basic requirements.

 Expectations of good behaviour are high and the children should not fear recrimination for telling the truth.
 A mutual feeling of trust is implicit.
 It is our intention to promote good behaviour as a priority, encouraging restorative justice wherever possible and using sanctions only where absolutely necessary.
 This policy reflects the school's stated aim of enabling all its pupils to develop habits of self-discipline and the attributes of a good citizen.
-It reinforces the values and expectations that are published in classrooms and in planners.
-We believe that good academic habits and selfdiscipline are developed and demonstrated by people who have high self-esteem.
+It reinforces the school values and expectations that are published in classrooms.
+We believe that good academic habits and self- discipline are developed and demonstrated by people who have high self-esteem.
 Whenever possible desirable behaviour and effort should not be taken for granted but responded to and acknowledged when witnessed by teachers.
 Inherent in the ethos of the school is respect for the individual person.
 Important to us all is the manner in which we relate and speak to pupils and to one another, each day.
-Encouragement and support should be seen as the basis for developing acceptable behaviour within the school.
+Encouragement and support should be seen as the basis for developing positive behaviour within the school.
 Staff should never use sarcasm, ridicule or persistent criticism in an attempt to correct inappropriate work, actions or language.
-Positive reinforcement of good behaviour is infinitely preferable to negative responses to bad.
-Negative reinforcement can, in fact, have the opposite effect from that which is intended and desired.